Bùi Thanh Sơn

-Bùi Thanh Sơn (born 16 October 1962) is a Vietnamese politician who is currently the Minister of Foreign Affairs of the Socialist Republic of Vietnam since 2021.
+Bùi Thanh Sơn (born October 16, 1962, in Hà Nội) is a Vietnamese politician.
+He is currently the Deputy Prime Minister since 2024 and Minister of Foreign Affairs of the Socialist Republic of Vietnam, serving since 2021.
+He is also a member of the 13th Central Committee of the Communist Party of Vietnam, a member of the National Assembly for the 15th term (2021-2026), representing the Vĩnh Phúc delegation, a member of the Standing Committee of the Party Committee of Central Agencies Bloc, Secretary of the Party Committee of the Ministry of Foreign Affairs, and a member of the National Defense and Security Council.

 Early life and education

-Bùi was born on 1962 in Hanoi.
-He graduated from Ngo Quyen High School in Haiphong.
-Afterwards, he attended and graduated in 1984 from the Diplomatic Academy of Vietnam.
-In 1993, he graduated with masters in International Relations from Columbia University.
+Bùi Thanh Sơn was born on October 16, 1962 in Tây Mỗ, Từ Liêm District (now Tây Mỗ Ward, Nam Từ Liêm District), Hà Nội.
+He currently resides at House A26-BT6, Mỹ Đình 2 urban area, Nam Từ Liêm District, Hà Nội.

+He graduated from Ngô Quyền High School, Hải Phòng under the 10/10 system.
+In 1984, he completed his studies at the Diplomatic University of Vietnam (now the Diplomatic Academy) with a degree in Diplomacy, having attended from 1979 to 1984.
+From 1991 to 1993, he earned a Master's degree in International Affairs from Columbia University, United States.
+He is fluent in English and Japanese.
+Additionally, he has studied Advanced Political Theory.

+Bùi Thanh Sơn's early life and education laid the foundation for his distinguished career in Vietnam's foreign affairs.

 Diplomatic and political career

 He joined the Communist Party of Vietnam in 1986 and from September 1987, he started working at the Ministry of Foreign Affairs as a research officer at the Institute of International Relations of Ministry of Foreign Affairs.
 After that, he was respectively appointed to the positions of Deputy Head, then Head of the Europe - America Department at the Office of Academy of International Relations of the Ministry of Foreign Affairs.

 From March 1996 to January 2000, he served as the deputy director of the Institute of International Relations and from March 2000 to July 2003, he worked at the Embassy of Vietnam in Singapore as counselor at the mission.
 Bui served as deputy director and then Director of Foreign Policy Department at the Ministry of Foreign Affairs from September 2008 to August 2009.

 Bui served as the assistant to the Minister of Foreign Affairs and director of the Foreign Policy Department from September 2008 to November 2009.
 He also concurrently served as the head of the negotiating team for the Comprehensive Partnership and Cooperation Agreement between Vietnam and the European Union until June 2012.

 In November 2009, he was appointed Deputy Minister of Foreign Affairs by Prime Minister Nguyen Tan Dung and from November 2010, he concurrently served as a member of the National Committee on Youth in Vietnam.
 From September 2011 to 2015, he concurrently served as a member of the Central Theoretical Council.